Anyone else crazy about family board games?

 I recently read about a writer being thankful her parents made them have Forced Family Fun.
 I’m always on the lookout for tools that will help there be more fun with less forcing.
 This list of family board games and card games ticks all of those boxes.

-I will update this list as I learn about other must-have family games.
-Add any recommendations of your favourites in the comments below.
+Add recommendations of your favourites in the comments below.